Step-by-Step Guide to Planning and Delivering Your Seminar

 - Structure Governs Performance

 - Typically 15-20 minutes on this is enough.
 Once your seminar content is dialed in, you can extend your seminar reach through social media to attract even more golfers before and after each event.
+For a real-world example of how one golf fitness brand evolved its outreach, see how scaling beyond in-person seminars with video transformed their engagement and client growth.

 Experiential Demonstrations to Engage Your Audience